ddddwee1/Robomaster_NTU_2018/README.md

 - [x] ROS tutorial

+#### We dont need to use ROS for this simple project.
+We do it on our own.

 ## Practice

-- autoboot_test: Auto boot of script
+- autoboot_test: Auto boot script

 - model_zoo: Models of different training set.
-Old files just for reference
+Old files just for archive

 - New_protocol: Deploy codes for different kinds of robots.